 This was the first year Matthew realized about ashes and came back to sit in our pew and said, why do I have dirt on my face?
 Well, in an effort to explain it to him, I told him it was because we are not always good boys and girls and it is to remind us of that and that we need to be good.

-For those of you who think we are all wierd freaks running around with crap on our heads and would like a more adult description here is a great post from Fallible Blogma.
+For those of you who think we are all weird freaks running around with dirt on our heads and would like a more adult description here is a great quote from Fallible Blogma.

 There is something much more important that must go along with this, though.
 It always helps to put everything we do in the Church in context with the most important event – the resurrection of Jesus Christ, Easter.

 In this case, Ash Wednesday is the beginning of Lent which is preparation for Easter.
 And real preparation for Easter isn’t done with travel plans, fervor over the Sunday afternoon meal, and a resolution to eat less chocolate.
 It’s done in your soul.